The 30-YEAR Bird Project

 xxx

 Susan Sharon interviewed John Hagan 30 years ago on the original project in 1992.
-She came back to reprise the story on June 30, 2022.
+She came back to reprise the story on June 30, 2022, and did a final story that aired on MPBN on March 28, 2024.
+Click on the link below to listen to the 5-minute story.

 Pizza generally leaves the crew speechless, but not when Susan Sharon of Maine Public Radio visits.
 Susan was in her element doing field work.
 She got up at 3:30 AM the next morning, completed 8 point counts with Jonah and Jalen by 9 AM, and got soaking wet in the process.
 She loved it.
 Susan would have made a fine field biologist, but she’s very good at the radio thing.
 Susan and John observed that they were both doing exactly the same thing 30 years ago.
 Radio and birds, respectively.
 Sometimes you find your calling and can’t stop.